-Have you ever wondered what is the correct workflow for Lightroom?
+Have you ever wondered what is the correct workflow for Lightroom Classic?
 Discover how to build a catalog, tag and sort images.
 Filter through and find the best photos quickly.
 Make them look amazing and then duplicate those settings to a whole bunch of photos in a couple of clicks.
 All this in 15 minutes, from a real photo shoot in RAW, not staged stock images.
-This guide works for Lightroom 4, 5, 6 and Lightroom CC.
+This guide works for Lightroom 4, 5, 6 and Lightroom Classic.

 The video will get you up and running in Lightroom in 15 minutes.
 Here is a quick guide to get you started really fast and easy, it will only take a couple of minutes to read this information.
 This is a no BS Lightroom turbo start!